delta-io/delta/PROTOCOL.md

 ```

 ### Add CDC File
 The `cdc` action is used to add a [file](#change-data-files) containing only the data that was changed as part of the transaction.
-When CDC readers encounter a `cdc` action in a particular Delta table version, they must read the changes made in that version exclusively using the `cdc` files.
+When change data readers encounter a `cdc` action in a particular Delta table version, they must read the changes made in that version exclusively using the `cdc` files.
 If a version has no `cdc` action, then the data in `add` and `remove` actions are read as inserted and deleted rows, respectively.

 The schema of the `cdc` action is as follows: